MU-Data-Science/Neuroscience-on-FABRIC/README.md

 # Harnessing FABRIC for neuroscience workflows
-Benchmarking neuroimaging workflows on FABRIC
+We are investigating how to optimize and execute neuroscience workflows on advanced cyberinfrastructure such as FABRIC.

 # Publications
 1. Ajay Kumar, Vladimir Omelyusik, Satish Nair, and Praveen Rao. **A Benchmark for Cost and Energy-Efficient Execution of Neuroimaging Workflows on Commodity Clusters.** In IEEE International Symposium on Workload Characterization (IISWC 2026), 8 pages, Boulder, CO. (to appear)